intrig-unicamp/macsad/README.md

 # Part 1
 ---
 ##ODP:
 MACSAD uses ODP for forwarding plane developement.
+Fist of all, we need to create a directory in the same folder where the MACSAD will be cloned:

+- `mkdir tools`
+- `mkdir tools/odp`

-Clone the ODP git project in any directory of your choice and compile.
+Then, clone the ODP git project in any directory of your choice and compile.

 - `git clone https://git.linaro.org/lng/odp.git`
 - `cd odp`
-- `git checkout tags/v1.10.1.0`
 - `./bootstrap`
-- `./configure`
+- './configure --disable-abi-compat --disable-debug-print --disable-debug --disable-shared --disable-helper-debug-print --prefix=<tools/od folderp>'
 - `make`
+- `make install`

-After compiling ODP, it is necessary to set the environment variable `ODP_SDK` as below:
+Now we need to make a link of the odp helper to the new folder that we created and set the enviroment variable `ODP_SDK` as below:

+- `ln -s </odp/helper> </tools/odp>`
+- `export ODP_SDK=\<path_of_ODP>
-- `export ODP_SDK=\<path_of_ODP
+- `export LD_LIBRARY_PATH=$ODP_SDK/lib/.libs:$LD_LIBRARY_PAT`

 NOTE: It can also be added to the `~/.bashrc` file.